uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Accessors
 =========

-This section contain definisions of classes that implement :ref:`accessor` concept.
+This section contain definitions of classes that implement :ref:`accessor` concept.

 ------------------------------